 There are up to four resident artists based at 1000 Degrees at any one time, which along with occasional users of the space and equipment creates a vibrant and supportive creative collective.

-1000 Degrees would like to acknowledge the Boonwurrung people who are the Traditional Custodians of the land that we live and work on.
+1000 Degrees would like to acknowledge the Boon Wurrung people who are the Traditional Custodians of the land that we live and work on.

-We would also like to pay respect to the Elders both past and present of the Kulin Nation and extend that respect to other Aboriginals present.
+We would also like to pay respect to Elders both past and present of the Kulin Nation and extend that respect to other Aboriginals reading this.